Hiroki111/rate-limiter/README.md

 docker run --name rate-limit-redis -p 6379:6379 -d redis go run cmd/server/main.go --limit=5

-# Open a new terminal and run this to test the limiter
+# Open a new terminal and run this to test the limit
 for i in {1..6}; do curl "http://localhost:8080/api/resource?user=alice"; echo ""; done
 ```